Reshmachowdaryanche/Kotlin/Jetpack_compose.md

 > **Recomposition is the process where Jetpack Compose re-executes composable functions when their input state changes in order to update the UI.**
 >
-> In Compose, UI is described as a function of state.
-Whenever the state changes, Compose automatically calls the affected composable functions again with the updated data.
-This process is called recomposition.
+> In traditional imperative UI systems, when data changes, developers manually update the affected widgets using setters like `setText()`, `setVisibility()`, or `notifyDataSetChanged()`.
 >
+> However, in Jetpack Compose, UI is declarative and state-driven.
+Instead of manually modifying widgets, we call composable functions again with the updated state.
+Compose then intelligently updates only the necessary parts of the UI.
+>
+> This process of re-executing composable functions with new state is called recomposition.
+>
+> ---
-> Example:
+>
+> # Example of Recomposition
 >
 > ```kotlin
 > @Composable